futurice/terraform-examples/aws_lambda_api/README.md

 Because we included the `lambda_logging_enabled` option, you can also log into CloudWatch and check out the properties Lambda makes available in the `event` and `context` properties.

-The associated API Gateway has been configured to route all paths to our Lambda function.
-Try visiting `https://api.example.com/foo/bar?baz=123`, and you should get the same message, but with different parameters in the `event` object.
-This allows you to implement arbitrary routing rules in JavaScript, instead of defining them in API Gateway.
+The associated API Gateway has been configured to route **all requests** to our Lambda function.
+Try visiting `https://api.example.com/foo/bar?baz=123` for instance, and you should get the same message, but with different parameters in the `event` object.
+This allows you to implement arbitrary routing rules in JavaScript, without having to define them in API Gateway also.

 ## Example 2: Adding a build step